 EverWatch identified that contract as a prospective takeaway opportunity and dedicated resources to the effort prior to the transaction agreement being signed in March.

-Blake instructed attorneys representing Justice's antitrust division, Booz Allen and EverWatch to confer and submit their proposed schedules for further proceedings in the case.
+Blake instructed attorneys representing the Justice Department's Antitrust Division, Booz Allen and EverWatch to confer and submit their proposed schedules for further proceedings in the case.
 The judge expects those no later than 14 days after bids in pursuit of Optimal Decision are due to NSA, which court filings indicate is an Oct.
 31 deadline.

 "We appreciate Judge Blake’s careful consideration of the evidence in this matter," a Booz Allen spokeswoman said via email.
-No response yet to our request for comment from officials at the Justice Department.
+The Justice Department did not immediately reply to a request for comment.

-The government technology and services landscape's fragmented nature with thousands of competitors, as opposed to the heavily consolidated defense platform sector, makes this an unusual move by Justice to raise an antitrust issue.
+The government technology and services landscape's fragmented nature with thousands of competitors, as opposed to the heavily consolidated defense platform sector, makes an antitrust lawsuit an unusual move by the Justice Dept.

 When Justice first filed its lawsuit in June, the antitrust division claimed Booz Allen's proposal to acquire EverWatch is a “merger-to-monopoly” because that transaction would allegedly guarantee the contract's outcome.